ocmts/ocmts.github.io/index.md

 ocm model update
 ```

-In frontend code, we can query the products using:
+In frontend code (src/Catalog/Ui/React/demo.tsx), we can query the products using:

 ```ts
 import * as Biz from '@ocmts/biz';